 Wood fired ovens are usually built using one of two materials, brick or clay.
 Both are excellent at storing and reflecting heat which makes them the ideal buildings material for an oven.
 If you’re looking to build an oven that will be standing for the grandkids and are happy to drop some serious coin then I’d recommend having an expert build you a brick oven, though if you’re a bit of a DIYer and happy to have a crack at making your own then the clay oven is for you.
 I can’t promise you that your clay oven will be perfect, or last forever, but the good news is that if it breaks, you can use the same materials to learn from your mistakes and start again.

 The most important material that you’ll need for building a clay oven is the clay itself.
-There are a few avenues to source it from - you can buy it, dig it up from the ground, or if you live in the right area, you can use an abandoned termite mound [depending on local regulations - see Note below], which is what I did on the River Cottage Australia farm.
-[Watch Paul build his oven in River Cottage Australia, 6pm 2 August then on SBS On Demand.)
+There are a few avenues to source it from - you can buy it, dig it up from the ground, or if you live in the right area, you can use an abandoned termite mound (depending on local regulations - see Note below), which is what I did on the River Cottage Australia farm.
+(Watch Paul build his oven in River Cottage Australia on SBS Food [Channel 33] and on SBS On Demand.)
 I found the idea of using the termite mounds particularly interesting, the termites mine the clay from the subsoil and mix it with saliva and other material, they then build their mounds using it and it’s so strong that it can weather the elements for hundreds of years.
 In Australia’s north, people have been known to dig out holes in abandoned mounds and bake directly in them!
 I was lucky that there are plenty of abandoned mounds in the Tilba area (you don’t want to destroy a termite habitat, so make sure the mound isn’t in use), so that’s the material that I used for my oven.
 (If you don’t have access to a termite mound, this article is a good guide to making an earth oven using clay.)

 You'll need the following tools: